andrewrowell/PyStockTools/README.md

 ## Making Changes
 ### Creds.py
 Since this file may contain login info, I've configured git to [not add](https://stackoverflow.com/a/39776107) its changes.

+## To Do
+* Make it possible to get `daily_data` response in CSV format.
+* Add some type of caching.
+This would reduce calls to Alpha Vantage, and reduce API latency.
+* Start adding technical indicators.
+* Rate limit upstream API calls.
+* Basic GUI on home page.